There’s Nothing to See Here…

 And it was over.
 I painted a brave face and left the hospital emptier than I had ever felt possible.

 Over the following months I cowered inside myself.
 I retreated so far into myself that I’m not sure I’ll ever fully emerge.
 My family didn’t really understand what was happening in my head.
 My parents didn’t want to talk to me about the baby.
-I felt like my husband had heard it enough.
+My husband had heard it enough.
 My daughter needed me.
 I reached out to a support group but my calls and emails were sadly overlooked.

 And one day it seemed like maybe, just maybe we could try again.
 And we did.
-And 2.5 years later I look at my 15-month-old every day and wonder who that other child would have been.
+And all these years later I look at my amazing son every day and wonder who that other child would have been.
 It is not with regret.
 It is not anything I could ever explain.
 When he was born, I shook with sobs and everyone thought it was joy for his birth.
-It was joy for having birthed a live baby who would come home with me.
-It was joy in knowing I’d never, ever have to live through a fear-ridden pregnancy like the last nine months.
-It was joy knowing I wasn’t completely broken.
+It was for having birthed a live baby who would come home with me.
+It was knowing I’d never, ever have to live through a fear-ridden pregnancy like the last nine months.
+It was knowing I wasn’t completely broken.
 At least physically.
 And everyone thought I would move on, that I was healed.

 Sometimes time doesn’t heal.